nymous/pydantic-vault/README.md

 You only need to know this order of priority if you specify the authentication parameters for multiple methods.

-Support is planned for GKE authentication methods.
+Support is planned for GKE authentication methods (contributions welcome! :wink:).

 #### Approle